How to Recycle Your Christmas Tree After the Holidays

 Christmas.
 There are often requirements for size, removing

-ornaments, flocking, etc; see
+ornaments, flocking, etc; see below for details.

 - Nonprofits that pick up trees: Call for an appointment to have a non-profit in your area pickup